csabapalfi/basic-html-css/README.md

 * block-level elements begin on a new line
 * stacking one on top of the other
-* occupy any available width.
+* occupy any available width
 * may be nested inside one another and may wrap inline-level elements
 * larger pieces of content, such as paragraphs

 ### inline

-* Inline-level elements do not begin on a new line.
+* inline-level elements do not begin on a new line
-* They fall into the normal flow of a document, lining up one after the other
+* they fall into the normal flow of a document, lining up one after the other
-* only maintain the width of their content.
+* only maintain the width of their content
-* Inline-level elements may be nested inside one another; however, they cannot wrap block-level elements
+* inline-level elements may be nested inside one another
+* however, they cannot wrap block-level elements
 * smaller pieces of content, such as a few words

 ### divs, spans